-Detailed information for 2009
+Detailed information for 2014

-Statistics Canada, in partnership with Natural Resources Canada and Environment Canada, is conducting this survey to collect detailed information on the energy demand and consumption patterns of Canadian organizations and institutions and their buildings.
-This survey collects data on the types and quantities of energy (such as electricity, natural gas etc.) consumed by small, medium and large businesses and institutions in Canada.
+The purpose of this survey, sponsored by Natural Resources Canada, is to provide detailed information on the energy demand and consumption patterns of Canadian businesses, organizations and institutions.
+The survey collects data on the types and quantities of energy (such as electricity, natural gas etc.) consumed by businesses and institutions in Canada and by their buildings.

 - Energy consumption and disposition

 The survey targets two populations: one to collect data on the floor space and energy used by establishments (establishment component) and the other to collect similar information for the buildings which the establishments occupy (building component).

 This target population includes all active establishments in Canada in industries which belong to the commercial and institutional sector.
 Defined based on the North American Industry Classification System (NAICS), these industries include: 41, 44, 45, 48, 49, 51, 52, 53, 54, 55, 56, 61, 62, 71, 72, 81 and 91.
 These establishments must rent or own commercial or institutional space and have at least one employee.
 Establishments located in the Canadian territories (Yukon, Northwest Territories and Nunavut) are excluded.